vliatsos/mongo-resque/README.markdown

 making all your perform()s take one param, that is an options hash, you'll probably save yourself some pain.

-Resque-Mongo will not create any indexes on your queues, only on its meta-data.
+Mongo-Resque will not create any indexes on your queues, only on its meta-data.
 You will need to create any indexes you want.
 Normally, This is not a problem, because you aren't querying by keys, but you may want to create indexes on the class key in some circumstances.
 If you